jsoysouvanh/Refureku/README.md

 - Field get/set any data of any type (public, protected, private)
 - Know at runtime if a reflected class inherits or is the base of another reflected class
 - Arbitrary properties (like tags) on any entity (struct, class, field, method, enum, enum value)
-- Reflection metadata is regenerated only when a file has changed
+- Reflection metadata is regenerated only when a file changes
 - Can instantiate any objects just from an archetype (which is obtainable by name or id), with arbitrary parameters
 - Know at compile-time if a struct/class is reflected or not (can be combined with if constexpr expression)